algosup/2024-2025-project-1-fpga-team-1/README.md

 ## What Is FroggyRanck

-You follow the adventure of Ranck in the the frog world.
+You follow the adventure of Ranck, a frog who has been separated from his love and needs to browse the city and its dangerous roads.
 Your goal is simple, help Ranck to pass the road without crossing the paths to cars.

 ## How To Install